 Our day was lunch in Lindstrom, followed by an afternoon nap.
 We then joined our new friends Jonny and Ben for dinner; it was a night full of stories, laughter and delicious food.
 This was followed by a very rough night!
-Fortunately, no motion sickness for us, just a restless sleep.
+Fortunately, we had no motion sickness, just a restless sleep.

 Day 13 was a scheduled sea day, and we woke to another wild ocean, so another quiet day, staying horizontal to avoid motion sickness.
-We know to avoid the bow during these times as it can be quite an adventure.
+We know preventing the bow during these times can be quite an adventure.